 In Antigua and Barbuda we drive on the left hand side of the road as they do in England and most cars are right hand drive.

 Speed limits are posted in miles.
-Typical Antigua & Barbuda speed limits are: city areas 10-15m/h, rural areas 30m/h, major highways - 40 mls/h.
+Typical Antigua & Barbuda speed limits are: city areas 10-15 mph, rural areas 30 mph, major highways - 40 mph.
 Always check the signs to be sure you're not exceeding the limit.

 It is compulsory that both drivers and passengers wear seat belts.
 Children under 7 years of age must use an appropriate child seat, which are available for rental.